jonnonz1/nz-statute-book/acts/public/1989/public-finance-act-1989.md

 (7) Every reference to any of the accounts specified in subsection (1) of this section in any Act, regulation, order, agreement, deed, instruction, application, notice, or other document whatever shall, unless the context otherwise requires, be read as a reference to a Crown Bank Account.

 ### 84 Registration of public securities, local authority stock, and other stock
-Notwithstanding the repeal by section 87 of the Act of— those provisions shall continue to apply to— (a)
+Notwithstanding the repeal by section 87 of the Act of—those provisions shall continue to apply to— (a)
   (b) Part 6A of the Reserve Bank of New Zealand Act 1964:
   (c) section 4 of the Reserve Bank of New Zealand Amendment Act 1977 and so much of Schedule 3 as relates to section 109(2A) of the Local Authorities Loans Act 1951: